cnb0/learning-k8s/k8s.bestpractices/01-k8s-app-development.md

   the fewer the potential security vulnerabilities.
 - Liveness probes tell Kubernetes whether the container is working properly.
 If a container’s liveness probe fails, it will be killed and restarted.
 - Readiness probes tell Kubernetes that the container is ready and able to serve requests.
-If the readiness probe fails, the container will be removed from any Services that reference it, disconnecting it from user traffic.
+  If the readiness probe fails,the container will be removed from any Services that reference it, disconnecting it from user traffic.
 - PodDisruptionBudgets let you limit the number of Pods that can be stopped at once during evictions, preserving high availability for your application.
 - Namespaces are a way of logically partitioning your cluster.
 You might create a namespace for each application, or